o1-labs/docs2/docs/zkapps/o1js/interact-with-mina.md

 - `feePayer` is a special account update with a slightly simpler structure.
   - In particular, it contains a `fee` field, which must be used to specify the transaction fee.
-- `accountUpdates` is an array of a list of normal account updates that make up the bulk of the transaction.
+- `accountUpdates` is a list of normal account updates that make up the bulk of the transaction.
 - `memo` is an encoded string that can be used to attach an arbitrary short message.

 You create transactions in o1js by calling `Mina.transaction(...)`, which takes the sender (a public key) and a callback that contains your transaction logic: